-Our initial impression was that there was less in the museum, but that is expected with more exhibits opening in November.
+Our initial impression on our first visit was that there was less in the museum.
+However, with more exhibits opening in November.

 My daughter commented that she liked the separate areas.
 The new layout of the fossils lays out the time span more clearly.
 I only knew about the time divisions in the old museum from tours.
 However, with a more linear flow it will be harder to keep track of multiple kids in the same space.

 The new museum features more modern signage and background on what you are seeing.